1. Packages

 import * as signalfx from "@pulumi/signalfx";

-const awsMyteamToken = new signalfx.aws.TokenIntegration("awsMyteamToken", {});
+const awsMyteamToken = new signalfx.aws.TokenIntegration("aws_myteam_token", {name: "My AWS integration"});

 // Make yourself an AWS IAM role here

-const awsSfxRole = new aws.iam.Role("awsSfxRole", {});
+const awsSfxRole = new aws.index.IamRole("aws_sfx_role", {});

-const awsMyteam = new signalfx.aws.Integration("awsMyteam", {
+const awsMyteam = new signalfx.aws.Integration("aws_myteam", {

 enabled: true,